Sump Pump Installations

 There are several plumbers out there.
 Many have experience.
 So why choose us over everyone else?
 Here are a few reasons:

 No Hourly Charges – Many customers do not see the advantages of having a plumber who does not work by the hour.
-A plumber who works on a fixed price has no reason to stick around after the job is finished to ensure he gets paid more.
+A plumber who works for a fixed price has no reason to stick around after the job is finished to ensure he gets paid more.
 Even if the job takes more time than required, you still pay the same amount.

 No Overtime or Extra Charges – As advertised, we are a 24/7 Emergency Plumbing Service and so we don’t charge “extra” or “overtime” fees because we have to come to your house after normal working hours, weekends, or even on holidays.

 Upfront, Exact Pricing – Every job we do has a set price shown in our price book.
 We go through with you exactly what the scope of the work will be to fix your problem and the costs involved.
-You know before we start what the final price will be -no surprises!
+You know before we start what the final price will be – no surprises!

-Rapid Response Times – A highly efficient dispatch team coupled with local emergency plumbers means when you call with an emergency, you won’t have to wait long before a technician is at your doorstep ready to fix the problem.
+Rapid Response Times – A highly efficient 24-hour dispatch team coupled with local emergency plumbers means when you call with an emergency, you won’t have to wait long before a technician is at your doorstep ready to fix the problem.

 Local Plumbers – There is no sense in calling a plumbing service that is in another city.
 It’ll take that much longer to respond to your call and you run the risk of additional fuel charges.
 We have plumbers in all major city centers across the GTA that can respond to your emergency quickly.

 Fully Loaded Work Trucks – When time is of the essence with your plumbing emergency, the last thing you want to hear is “ah we don’t have the part in the truck, I’ll have to go back to the shop…”.
-A fully inventoried truck is crucial so that your problem can not only be diagnosed quickly, but fixed quickly as well.
+A fully inventoried truck is crucial so that your problem can not only be diagnosed quickly but fixed quickly as well.